ODiogoSilva/assemblerflow/docs/user/components/megahit.rst

   from the maximum read length of each assembly.
 If 'default', megahit will use the default k-mer lengths.

-- ``fastg``: When true, it converts megahit intermediate contigs into fastg
+- ``fastg``: When true, it converts megahit intermediate contigs into fastg.
+  Default: False